MMSEZ

 - Petro-chemical manufacturing

-Overall reduced cost of doing buainess in SA
+Overall reduced cost of doing business in SA.

-Secure broader economic multiplier effects through diminished road congestion and delays at the Beit Bridge Boader
+Secure broader economic multiplier effects through diminished road congestion and delays at the Beit Bridge Border

-Reduced transit times by availing next generation logistics services that support efficeint agriculture and other frieght commodities.
+Reduced transit times by availing next generation logistics services that support efficient agriculture and other commodities.

 Supports production opportunities and the enhancement of value chain linkages.